Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

-Sand Casting Service for Large, Complex, and Machined Metal Parts
+Sand Casting Service for OEM Metal Parts and Machined Castings

 Materials